Guac0/TAS-Unit-Mod/README.md

 TheExiledCat — 2D Artist

-If you would like to contribute to this project, contact Guac.
+If you would like to contribute to this project, or have complaints about it or its content, contact Guac#5223 on Discord.
+He can provide a link to the Autismo Seals discord server upon request (not given here/publicly to avoid the possibility of raids)

 Authorized Repacks Contained Within: